 Oral Microbiome Changes During Pregnancy

-Consult your doctor to determine if probiotics may be right for you to support the beneficial bacteria in your mouth.
+Consult your physician or dentist to determine if probiotics may be right for you to support the beneficial bacteria in your mouth.
 These supplements, along with other oral care methods, can help your overall body wellness.

 Acid Erosion and Its Impact on Your Mouth When Pregnant